 This course is designed to provide students with information involving personal values and college search strategies that will help them in making decisions about their immediate and future goals.
 The college search and application process is taught in this class.
-Camp College, a three-session college application workshop, is offered in June.
-Students will create Common Application and Coalition Application accounts, learn how to approach and draft supplemental essays and have their personal essay reviewed by college admissions professionals.
+Camp College, a three-session college application workshop, is offered in May.
+Students will create a Common Application account, learn how to approach and draft supplemental essays, and have their personal essay reviewed by college admissions professionals.